Xiaofei-it/Shelly/doc/THEORY.md

 components.

 A method chain provides you with a global view of what happens after the change of a business object.
-The method chain is named "Domino" in the Shelly library since it represents a series of actions to perform one after the other, as the domino game does.
+The return types of the methods of the method chain are the same, which are named "Domino" in the Shelly library, since it represents a series of actions to perform one after the other, as the domino game does.

 After the creation of a Domino, you can "invoke" it to perform the specified actions.
-When a business object is changed, you "invoke" the Domino and pass the business object to it.
+When a business object is changed, you "invoke" the corresponding Domino and pass the business object to it.
 Then it performs the actions in the action sequence one after the other.

 ## Definitions